repboxr/.github/profile/README.md

 A *project* refers to a particular research article, its data and code supplement and the corresponding results of the performed repbox analysis steps.

 Every project has a separate directory.
-In the repbox database a project is identified by a unique `artid`.
+In the repbox database a project is identified by a short, unique `artid`.
 The basename of the project directory should be equal to its artid.

 The exact structure of a project directory is still not fixed.
 In December 2023, the following subfolders can be found: